fsprncnv/fisrv-woocommerce-plugin/readme.txt

 == Frequently Asked Questions ==
 =  Can't install the plugin =
 * Make sure to check compatibility of PHP, WordPress and WooCommerce.
 Also, ensure to disable Block layout.
+=  Plugin UI loaders are stuck or webhook events are not received properly =
+* Try switching Permalink type in WordPress admin settings to 'Post name'

 == Changelog ==
 ** 1.1.0 **